Each Regent usually takes on a specific assignment during his/her term. Assignments may include the following:

 • Help ensure pick-up and payment for items.

-• Organize, count, and hand over money to staff prior to 2:00 p.m. on the final day of Institute.
+• Organize, count, and hand over money to staff prior by 10:30 a.m. on the final day of Institute.

 Please note that contracts or financial commitments must be approved by and signed for by U.S. Chamber of Commerce Foundation staff to ensure that the integrity of the Institute program budget is maintained.